webix-hub/docs/data/api/ui.spreadsheet_setcellfilter.md

 	check

 @short:
-	sets a filter to a cell
+	creates a select filter

 @params:

-- x				number		the row id
+- rowId				number				the row id
-- y				number		the column id
+- columnId			number				the column id
-- range			object		a range of cells the values of which will be filtered
+- options			string/array		a range of cells references the values of which will be filtered or an array of filter options

 @example:
-$$("ssheet").setCellFilter(x,y,range);
+// an array of options
+$$("ss1").setCellFilter(1,2, ["", "Europe", "Asia", "America"]);
+// a range of cells references
+$$("ss1").setCellFilter(2,2, "B3:B7");

 @template:	api_method
 @descr:

+@relatedsample:
+01_basic/15_filters.html